 What Sets Mayo Clinic Apart

-Gastropexy.
-The stomach is attached to the abdominal wall, if it moves around easily after reduction.
+- Gastropexy.
+The stomach is attached to the ligament of the diaphragm, if it moves around easily after reduction.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.